rizalgowandy/gdk/pkg/cronx/README.md

 func main() {
 	// Create a cron controller with default config that:
-	// - runs on port :8998
+	// - running on port :8998
-	// - has a max running jobs limit 1000
+	// - location is time.Local
-	// - with built in panic recovery cronx.Default()
+	// - without any middleware
+	cronx.Default()

 	// Register a new cron job.